-- A GP accredited in anesthetics or emergency medicine may not have access to a well-equipped emergency department or surgical theater in their town. - Many GPs are already overloaded with primary care duties, leaving little time for them to perform advanced procedures. - Government funding often prioritises hospital-based specialists rather than supporting GPs to use their advanced skills in primary care settings. - A GP trained in surgical procedures may not be allowed to operate because hospital policies require a specialist surgeon instead.
+- A GP accredited in anaesthetics or emergency medicine may not have access to a well-equipped emergency department or surgical theatre in their town. - Many GPs are already overloaded with primary care duties, leaving little time for them to perform advanced procedures. - Government funding often prioritises hospital-based specialists rather than supporting GPs to use their advanced skills in primary care settings. - A GP trained in surgical procedures may not be allowed to operate because hospital policies require a specialist surgeon instead.

-Potential Solution might be enabling better funding models to support GPs in using their advanced skills within rural health settings.
+A potential solution may be better funding models to support GPs in using their advanced skills within rural health settings.